cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 may not be as costly.
 Amortized analysis considers both the costly and less costly operations together over the whole series of operations of the algorithm.
 This may include accounting for different types of input, length of the input, and other factors that affect its performance.

+**Asymptotic Computational Complexity**

+In computational complexity theory, asymptotic computational complexity is the usage of asymptotic analysis for the estimation of computational complexity of algorithms and computational problems, commonly associated with the usage of the big **O** notation.

 **Concurrence vs Parallelism**